 I didn’t know it at the time, but I was part of what is now called the Deconstruction Movement.
-I was an “ex-vangelical” who wanted to retain my faith, but didn’t think I could do so when churches seemed to be full of bullies.
+I was an “ex-vangelical” who wanted to retain my faith, but didn’t think I could do so when churches seemed to be full of hypocrites.
 Questioning the role of the Holy Spirit led to a rabbit hole of other questions, like how God could still be considered good when evil seemed to be winning, to whether eternal punishment was really justice.
 It was quite a lonely place to be.

-Deconstruction Isn’t Sexy
+Deconstruction Isn’t Always Sexy

 There is a tendency among conservative bloggers right now to decry the deconstruction movement as a mere trend.
 It’s “cool” to question and dissect orthodoxy.
 In many cases, this leaves people not with a different form of Christianity but rather universalism, if not flat-out atheism.
 In fact, it’s now almost a trope for Christian musicians, authors, and “influencers” to embrace exactly that.